Sheng Shicai: Rise to power

-Not long after Sheng's resignation, a delegation from Xinjiang came to Nanking to ask for financial aid.
+Not long after Sheng's resignation, a delegation from Xinjiang came to Nanjing to ask for financial aid.
 The Governor of Xinjiang Jin Shuren asked one of the members of the delegation, the Deputy General Secretary of Xinjiang Guang Lu, to find a competent officer to reorganise the provincial military.
 After discreet enquiries, Sheng was appointed to Jin's staff and arrived in Xinjiang via Soviet Union in the winter of 1929–30.
 Chiang Kai-Shek may have endorsed Sheng's decision to go to Xinjiang.
-Therefore, the appointment of Ma Zhongying, a Sheng's rival, as a commander of the 36th Division in Xinjiang embarrassed and frustrated Sheng.
+Therefore, the appointment of Ma Zhongying, Sheng's rival, as a commander of the 36th Division in Xinjiang embarrassed and frustrated Sheng.
 Sheng's welcome in Xinjiang was cold.
 Jin considered him a potential threat.
 Despite the doubts, Jin appointed him Chief of Staff of the Frontier Army and subsequently named him Chief Instructor at the Provincial Military College.

 In the summer of 1932, the fighting between Ma and Jin had significantly intensified.
 Ma's Hui forces were able to break the defence lines at Hami and enter Xinjiang through the Hexi Corridor.
 In December 1932, Ma's forces started the siege of Ürümqi, but the White Russians and Sheng's troops successfully defended the city.
 In March 1933, the Manchurian Salvation Army, part of the National Revolutionary Army (NRA), came to their aid through the Soviet territory.
 During these events, Jin's prestige declined and correspondingly Sheng became increasingly popular.
 The culmination was the coup staged by the White Russians and a group of provincial bureaucrats led by Chen Zhong, Tao Mingyue and Li Xiaotian on 12 April 1933, who overthrew Jin, who escaped to China proper via Siberia.

 Sheng, who was marshalling the provincial forces in eastern Xinjiang, returned to Ürümqi to seize power in the midst of the chaos.
 Without conferring the Chinese government, the coup leaders appointed Sheng the Commissioner of the Xinjiang Border Defence, i. e., Military Governor or duban on 14 April 1933, resurrecting the old title.
 Liu Wenlong, a powerless provincial bureaucrat was installed as the Civil Governor.